 It’s such a prolific phenomenon in our culture that we’ve come to believe that all teenagers are unruly, unhappy, mean-spirited schmucks.

-I know not thing one about raising teenagers, but the mentoring/coaching/counseling/reading I’ve done has taught me a powerful, painful truth – jerks aren’t born, they’re made.
+I know not thing one about parenting teens, but the mentoring/coaching/counseling/reading I’ve done has taught me a powerful, painful truth – jerks aren’t born, they’re made.
 99% of the time, anger is a symptom of hurt that someone else gave us.

 I know, our teens are dealing with a ton – tricky social situations at school, hormones, new found sovereignty, and the impending unknowns of college and beyond.
 But that doesn’t make people angry, mouthy jerk-wads.